train.py from dvclive import Live live = Live() for epoch in range(NUM_EPOCHS): train_model(...) metrics = evaluate_model(...) for metric_name, value in metrics.items(): live.log(metric_name, value) live.next_step()

 --live-no-cache <path>- specify a DVCLive log directory

-pathbut don't tracked it with DVC.
+pathbut don't track it with DVC.
 Useful if you prefer to track it with Git.

 --live-no-summary- deactivates summary generation.